yowainwright/yowainwright.github.io/src/pages/2019-01-22-let-the-dream-live.md

 Everyday life is mundane.
 We live in our own skin every day and sometimes that is unglamorous and stressful!
 Dreams assist in allowing us to escape our everyday life.
 We explore ideas, places, and things that are not realistic in the moment.

 An example of a common dream pattern happens when adults are in unionship and begin considering growing a family.
 These thoughts demand serious consideration.
-Unsurprisingly with the stress these changes and the sacrafices involve, dreams that seem directly opposed to these changes come up.
+Unsurprisingly with the stress these changes and the sacrifices involve, dreams that seem directly opposed to these changes come up.
 It would be hard to go into building a family without considering the freedom of singularity so dreaming about another path is natural.

 Dreams may not be unrealistic forever but they are until action items are provided to make them achievable, they're feelings that make us feel good or different than reality.

 ## Goals Are Important to Success and Fulfillment

 Goals often start out as dreams.
 With specific actionable items, goals can be achieved.
-Once a goal is a goal and not a dream, challenging and critiquing them can provide benefit to a goal's success.
+Once a goal is a goal and not a dream, challenging and critiquing it can provide benefit to a goal's success.

 In adult life, goals often exist in work environments.
 Work environments often require established goals.
 Goals start with ideas.
 Ideas (goals) are broken down in action items that help measure a goal's progress and success.
-When trying to achieve a goal at work, ideas that can challenge and spead the process are greately encouraged.
+When trying to achieve a goal at work, ideas that can challenge and spead the process are greatly encouraged.

 The benefit of challenging goals versus pain that can be felt by challenging dreams is important for relationship growth and individual happiness.

 ## Misreading A Goal Or Dream

-In my example with my high school girlfriend, I was invisioning her dreams as goals—realistic plans that didn't include me.
+In my example with my high school girlfriend, I was envisioning her dreams as goals—realistic plans that didn't include me.
 I attacked them with realism which probably hurt her and the relationship.
 This is a common thing that happens when humans listen to people they care about say something that seems life altering.
 Comments like, "I want to travel the world!" or "I want to quit my job and live off the land!" can mess with listener's mind if they take the comments seriously.
 Some people do travel the world, but most don't do it all at once and definitely without a fair amount of plaining first, hopefully.
 Same with quiting jobs and living off the land.
 There are people that do that, but, hopefully, not without a lot of planning and foresight.

 ## Conclusion

 It is important when listening to people we care about that they feel open.
-Feeling open and listened to is very important for people to be able to love and share.
-This is why understanding the subtle but important difference between a goal and a dream is important in human's close relationships.
+Feeling open and listened to is important for people to be able to love and share.
+This is why understanding the subtle but important difference between a goal and a dream is important in humans' close relationships.
 When a person a human is close to shares a dream, probably all that is needed is to listen.
-If it is clear that the person is beginning to plan out a dream, therefore turn it into a goal—that is the time to offer feedback and insight.
-In both scenerios truly listening is very important.
+If it is clear that the person is beginning to plan out a dream, turning it into a goal—that is the time to offer feedback and insight.
+In both scenarios truly listening is important.

 ![Let dreams live](https://yowainwright.imgix.net/let-dreams-live/sharing.svg?auto=format)